-The 2023-2024 ERAS application will streamline the "Experiences" section by limiting the number of experiences each applicant can submit to 10.
+The 2023-2024 ERAS application streamlined the "Experiences" section by limiting the number of experiences each applicant can submit to 10.
 All 10 experiences will allow for more detailed and organized descriptions including experience type, primary focus area, and key characteristics.
 Each entry will allow for a 750-character limit description of context, roles, and responsibilities.
 Applicants will be able to select their top 3 meaningful experiences and describe them in free text with a 300-character limit.
 The intent of this section is to allow programs to identify those applicants whose experiences align with the program's mission.
+In 2024-2025 ERAS changed Hobbies and interests to be a standalone item in the MyERAS application.

-The ability to describe an impactful experience (as was present in the supplemental application in previous years) will be available but will not necessarily apply to all applicants (description in the worksheet).
+The ability to describe an impactful experience is available but will not necessarily apply to all applicants (description in the worksheet).
 It is meant to allow those applicants who want to share information regarding their background, hardships overcome, or life experiences not otherwise available to programs in the application materials.